 Banners

-Banners are notification-style outreach elements that appear on your website to inform visitors about new features, updates, or important announcements.
-They can be triggered by various events and conditions, and support rich customization including different display styles, backgrounds, borders, and interactive actions.
+Banners are notification-style engagement elements that appear on your website to inform visitors about new features, updates or important announcements.
+They can be triggered by a range of events and conditions, and support rich customisation including different display styles, backgrounds, borders and interactive actions.

 How Banners Work